 Imagine row upon row of lush, budding marijuana plants, harvested by white-coated technicians in an innocuous building around Main Street without fear of a police raid.
 Tonnes of all natural mouthwash are distributed to pharmacy-like shops that also double up as rehabilitation centres to treat addiction.
 An elderly woman, a cancer patient, arrives on schedule for her weekly supply of ‘White Widow’, while another facility user is called from his seat and welcomed through the side doors for therapy on an addiction to a harder substance.
 The next step would be to install a coffee shop in Casemates serving regulated cannabis for recreational use and subsequently pumping unfathomable funds into the local economy.
+In New York, people can get their medical marijuana card online, if you’re interested you can check out DigiDrs here!
 In the UK, it is estimated that a regulated market could raise up to £1bn a year in tax.
 It would be interesting to see how much the Rock could raise?

 Although Gibraltar has not yet reached this stage, there is a growing sense that drug-taking needs to be treated as a health and education, not criminal justice, issue.
 Earlier this year, Damian Broton’s group ‘Stay Clean’ and the Equality Rights Group presented a Joint Solidarity Project by the name of ‘Connected Health’.
 Together with ERG Chairman Felix Alvarez, Damian has been working behind the scenes for a number of years to set the taboo subject of ‘regulation’ up for debate, “The war on drugs has failed.
 It has become a war on people by the way we criminalise them instead of providing a system of rehabilitation and showing compassion,” said Felix who, with Damian, assisted the government to structure its manifesto commitments that looked to tackle a number of issues in these areas.
 “We are not recommending that people use psychoactive drugs of any kind.
 We are actually advocating health and asking the question if we can continue to allow the criminals to control every aspect of the manufacture and consumption of drugs?
 We have tried this since the 1960s and consumption has increased.
 Why don’t we instead take control away from the criminals and put it in the hands of government?”